pooldin/pooldin/README.md

 ### Known Issues

-- The `webassets` dependency is on a development version (0.8.dev) to make use of correct build and watch functionality.
+- The `webassets` dependency is on a development version (0.8.dev) to make use of correct build and functionality.

 ## Optional Tools